NE-/Learning_Notes/Languages/CPP/12_Object_Relations.md

   - Member belongs to the class.
   - Member belongs to only one class at a time (can't reuse the instantiated object outside the class).
   - Member is managed by the class (nothing outside can influence the member).
-  - member doesn't know about the entire class itself.
+  - Member doesn't know about the entire class itself.
 The class knows about the member, but not the other way around (known as unidirectional relationship).
 ```cpp
 // Part-of example
 class Vec2D {